 - Swap Amaro Nonino for Grand Mariner (or Gran Gala), and add a dash or two of bitters.

 I hope you love the Paper Plane as much as I do!
-It’s honestly perfect for before OR after dinner cocktails.
+Itโs honestly perfect for before OR after dinner cocktails, and hopefully soon to be one of your new favorite cocktails.
 Feel free to reach out to me via email with any questions, and follow me on Instagram for more cocktail and small batch recipes!

 xx Sara